awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

   }
 }
 ```
-        1. Then click the “Start Execution” button.
+        b.
+Then click the “Start Execution” button.
 ![ExecutionInput-2Regions](Images/ExecutionInput-2Regions.png)
 14. This will take approximately 20-25 minutes for one region to deploy and approximately 45-50 minutes for two regions to deploy.
 You will have enough to start executing the lab exercises for the two region in 25-30 minutes.
 You can watch the state machine as it executes by clicking the icon to expand the visual workflow to the full screen.
     1. One Region: